Scammers love their victims to be uninformed.

 Whatever you do, don’t allow yourself to be rushed into making a decision.
 Scammers typically don’t like it when you ask a lot of questions, so be sure to ask as many as you can muster.

-Read through these effective tips, and we’ll help you focus on your refund instead of worrying about tax-time scams:
+These effective tips will help you focus on your refund instead of worrying about tax-time scams:

 Avoid doing business with anyone who promises you an inflated refund.